timepp/excelview/README.md

 # Excel View - helper UI for navigating long lines in Excel

+> This app is powered by `timepp/dui`.
+Refer to https://jsr.io/@timepp/dui for how to develop a similar app.

 This is a tool to help you navigate long lines in Excel.
 It keeps track the active cell and automatically get the entire row data and display it in a separate window.
 With this you can easily see all columns in a row without scrolling left and right.

 Prerequisite: